 What would you expect to find in your box?
 Here is a list of crops and the approximate timing of their appearance in your CSA box:

-Lettuce, spinach, green garlic, radishes, green onions, mixed salad greens, chard, kale, salad turnips, shelling peas, snap peas, parsley, beet greens, potatoes, beets, carrots, green garlic, garlic scapes, broccoli, green cabbage, kohlrabi, green/yellow beans, red cabbage, cucumbers, zucchini, basil, dill, cilantro, fennel, turnips, strawberries, rhubarb
+Lettuce, spinach, green garlic, radishes, green onions, mixed salad greens, celtuce, chard, kale, dandelion greens, salad turnips, shelling peas, snap peas, parsley, beet greens, potatoes, beets, carrots, garlic scapes, broccoli, green cabbage, green/yellow beans, red cabbage, cucumbers, zucchini, basil, dill, cilantro, fennel, turnips, strawberries, rhubarb

-Carrots, beets, cucumbers, zucchini, tomatoes (red, yellow, orange, purple, beefsteak, cherry, salad), green peppers, eggplant, basil, hot peppers, Cipollini onions, green onions, lettuce, broccoli, green/yellow beans, dill, cilantro, potatoes, summer leeks, red cabbage, turnips, garlic, fennel, chard, parsley, celery
+Carrots, beets, cucumbers, zucchini, tomatoes (red, yellow, orange, purple, beefsteak, cherry, salad), green peppers, eggplant, basil, hot peppers, Cipollini onions, green onions, lettuce, broccoli, gailan, green/yellow beans, dill, cilantro, potatoes, summer leeks, red cabbage, garlic, fennel, chard, kale, parsley, celery

-Carrots, potatoes, beets, cucumbers, sweet corn, zucchini, tomatoes, green peppers, eggplant, coloured peppers, hot peppers, basil, cooking onions, leeks, broccoli, cauliflower, green/yellow beans, cilantro, garlic, winter squash, shallots, radicchio, kale, chard, spinach, sweet potatoes, lettuce
+Carrots, potatoes, beets, cucumbers, edamame, zucchini, tomatoes, green peppers, eggplant, coloured peppers, hot peppers, basil, cooking onions, leeks, broccoli, cauliflower, green/yellow beans, cilantro, garlic, winter squash, shallots, radicchio, kale, chard, spinach, dandelion greens, fennel, sweet potatoes, lettuce

-Carrots, beets, tomatoes, hot peppers, coloured peppers, eggplant, onions, leeks, cauliflower, broccoli, cabbage, kale, chard, rutabagas, garlic, winter squash, pumpkin, radicchio, spinach, Asian greens, shallots, Brussels sprouts, parsley, Asian greens, parsnips, cilantro, romanesco, dried beans, milling/decorative corn/popcorn, sweet potatoes, sunchokes
+Carrots, beets, tomatoes, hot peppers, coloured peppers, eggplant, onions, leeks, cauliflower, broccoli, cabbage, kale, chard, dandelion greens, rutabagas, garlic, winter squash, pumpkin, radicchio, spinach, Asian greens, shallots, parsley, parsnips, cilantro, romanesco, dried beans, sweet potatoes, sunchokes

 Some Comments from CSA Members: